ilrg/ilrg.github.io/Pages/Updating_Databases.md

 - run as a cron job 5 times per day

 ### [update_form...sql Scripts](General_Assets/updateSQLScripts)
 - Update SQL scripts exist for each ODK form.
 The SQL scripts loads new CSV data into the relevant table and does some light processing.
-All of the update scripts take data from the update schema, and inserts the cleaned data into the public schema
+All of the update scripts take data from the update schema, and inserts the cleaned and validated data into the public schema
 - [Updating parcels](Data_Handling/Parcel_Handling.html) and [handling images](Data_Handling/Image_Handling.html) requires a bit more code, but all of the update sql scripts follow the same general format
 - All of the update scripts are called in the [ilrg_fzs.sh](General_Assets/ilrg_fzs.sh) shell script
 - The following are all the update sql scripts: